jamesfmackenzie/jamesfmackenzie.github.io/_posts/2024-10-27-how-to-install-half-life-2-halflife-2-on-raspberry-pi.md

 ### Step 3.
 Download Source Engine Code

-Run the following command to download the Source Engine source code in the <code>source-engine</code> directory:
+Run the following command to download the Source Engine source code to the <code>source-engine</code> directory:

 {% highlight bash %}
 {% raw %}